§ Trust Spanning Protocol (TSP) Specification

 § Multi-Recipent List

-In this simple scheme, an endpoint maintains a list of relationships (VID_0, VID_remote_i)
+In this scheme, an endpoint maintains a list of relationships (VID_0, VID_remote_i)

 where VID_0